oribar1/BI-Front-to-Back/README.md

 ## Overview
 Welcome to my Business Intelligence (BI) project repository!
 This is a link to my [dashboard](https://app.powerbi.com/Redirect?action=OpenApp&appId=05db324f-076d-4927-89a9-2d2602f3c6ac&ctid=155e691f-6455-40f2-b075-37035eb699f8).
-Note you must get a PBI Cloud user in order to connect This comprehensive BI project encompasses end-to-end development, incorporating elements of project management and BI system analysis.
+Note you must get a PBI Cloud user in order to connect.
+This comprehensive BI project encompasses end-to-end development, incorporating elements of project management and BI system analysis.
 It includes activities such as writing technical and functional specification documents, creating Entity-Relationship Diagrams (ERD), crafting Source to Target documents, and managing Gantt tasks.

 ## Project Highlights